build-server-protocol/build-server-protocol/website/generated/docs/specification.md

    * necessary information required to launch a Java process for testing or
    * debugging. */
   jvmTestEnvironmentProvider?: boolean;

+  /** The server can respond to `workspace/cargoFeaturesState` and
+   * `setCargoFeatures` requests.
+In other words, supports Cargo Features extension. */ cargoFeaturesProvider?: boolean;

   /** Reloading the build state through workspace/reload is supported */ canReload?: boolean;